deco-cx/deco/README.md

-# deco live — the edge-native DXP
+# deco.cx/live — the edge-native DXP

 **Live** is the **edge-native digital experience platform** for [fresh](https://fresh.deno.dev) apps.